se-edu/se-book/testing/testingTypes/developerTesting/what/text.md

 <div id="body">

-**_Developer testing_ is the testing done by the developers themselves** as opposed to professional testers or end-users.
+**_Developer testing_ is the testing done by the developers themselves** as opposed to dedicated testers or end-users.

 </div>